Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Learning about what they did globally make it easier for them to apply it to a local issue.
+That we can do better!

 Did the resource encourage new ways of thinking and talking about the value food?